 External auditors have once again confirmed this.
 For Birgit Bohle, Member of the Board of Management for Human Resources and Legal Affairs, this is an important contribution to customer trust and a competitive advantage for Deutsche Telekom.

 The auditors examined all relevant processes and measures Deutsche Telekom AG uses to counter corruption.
 Prevention is important for Deutsche Telekom, as are the necessary processes with which we want to ensure compliant behavior on the part of all employees, from staff members to members of the Board of Management.
 For example, it is important that every employee is aware of the rules that must be observed.
 Along with this, it is essential that the entire Management Board is committed to the compliance culture.
 Auditors have already certified the CMS in 2010, 2013 and 2016/2017.
-This time, nine companies (see below) in Germany were again audited.
-Fourteen international companies will follow later this year.
+This time, nine companies in Germany and 13 international companies were again audited (see below).

 Audited for corruption risks